511 keV galactic line from first-order phase transitions and primordial black holes: First-order phase transition

 \section{First-order phase transition}

+According to above analysis, the preferred PBH mass is around $M_{\rm PBH}\simeq 10^{17}~{\rm g}$, which is smaller than solar mass by several orders of magnitude, and thus must not be produced from standard astro process, therefore we are going to discuss a novel production mechanism through FOPT in early Universe.
 The PBH can be produced through a two-step processes during FOPT which is induced by the effective thermal potential of a scalar $\phi$ in the hidden sector.
-The FB stems from the aggregation of dark fermions $\chi$'s and plays the role as intermediate state before PBH formation.
-Because the $\chi$'s inside a FB couple through $\phi$, which provides an attractive Yukawa potential.
-The length of Yukawa interaction increases as FB temperature decreases, and thus Yukawa energy eventually dominates the total FB energy which causing the FB collapses into a PBH~\cite{Kawana:2021tde}.
+The FB firstly forms from the aggregation of dark fermions $\chi$'s and plays the role as intermediate state before PBH formation.
+Secondly, because the $\chi$'s inside a FB couple through $\phi$, which provides an attractive Yukawa potential.
+The length of Yukawa interaction increases as FB temperature decreases, and thus Yukawa energy eventually dominates the total FB energy which causes the FB to collapse into a PBH~\cite{Kawana:2021tde}.

 Specifically, the formation of PBHs can be realized by the Lagrangian~\cite{Marfatia:2021hcp}

 where $M_i$ represents the bare mass of $\chi$ in the false vacuum, $V_{\mathrm{eff}}$ is the finite-temperature quartic effective potential commonly appears from theoretical models ~\cite{Dine:1992wr,Adams:1993zs}